Can I tell you one of the most common misconceptions in SEO?

 You could sign every post you write on your Facebook wall with your domain like this.

-Think of it like part of an email signature.
+Think of it as part of an email signature.

 If the updates are public, your followers and anyone who visits your profile will see your website link in your latest update.